newrelic/newrelic-python-agent/PROCESS.md

 This should be the same commit as already had the tag ``vA.B.C`` which was added by ``git-flow``.

+    From the command line:

+        # Create tag
+        git tag vA.B.C.D

+        # Tags don't get pushed to GHE automatically, so you must do it.
+        git push origin vA.B.C.D

 15. In Jenkins mark the corresponding build in ``Python_Agent-MASTER`` as keep forever.